-STEP ONE: The first step in Agile product methodology is project initiation.
+STEP 1: The first step in Agile product methodology is project initiation.
 In this phase, team members discuss the product’s key features and ROI justification.
 A vision statement is documented based on the scope of problems, opportunities, etc. Additionally, ‘users’ are also defined at this stage.
 The product owner documents everything systematically and proceeds to collaborate with multidisciplinary teams for delivering on the vision.
-As per Scaled Agile Framework ®, the product owner is a member of the Agile Team responsible for defining Stories and prioritizing the Team Backlog to streamline the execution of program priorities while maintaining the conceptual and technical integrity of the Features or components for the team.
+As per Scaled Agile Framework ®, the Product Owner is a member of the Agile team responsible for defining Stories and prioritizing the Team Backlog to streamline the execution of program priorities while maintaining the conceptual and technical integrity of the Features or components for the team.

-STEP THREE: The third step is about establishing sprints for Software Development.
+STEP 3: This involves establishing Sprints for software development.
 Instead of delivering the whole backlog at the end of the product release, project managers break up the product into smaller deliverables until all backlogs are cleared.
-Usually, sprints have smaller time frames that may last from one to four weeks – depending on the project complexity or expertise of team members.
+Usually, Sprints have smaller time frames that may last from one to four weeks – depending on the project complexity or expertise of team members.
 During this stage, the product development team works through a full development cycle to accomplish one milestone.

-STEP FOUR: At this stage, Agile product development focuses on delivering high-quality products in incremental phases.
-They start building the first iteration of a product with the goal of having a usable product at the end of a predetermined number of sprints.
-Teams usually deliver these sprints by collaboration, adhering to priorities, scope, budget, and schedule of the project.
-The goal is to deliver a certain number of working products at the end of the sprint.
-The testing team also conducts tests after each cycle, and final testing is conducted by a quality assurance expert to check for bugs if any.
+STEP 4: At this stage, Agile product development focuses on delivering high-quality products in incremental phases.
+They start building the first iteration of a product with the goal of having a usable product at the end of a predetermined number of Sprints.
+Teams usually deliver these sprints by collaboration, and adhering to priorities, scope, budget and schedule of the project.
+The goal is to deliver a certain number of working products at the end of the Sprint.
+The testing team also conducts tests after each cycle, and final testing is conducted by a quality assurance expert to check for bugs.

-Customer feedback is monitored meticulously during these early stages, and attention is paid to detect any defect in the system or fix bugs missed during the testing phase.
+Customer feedback is monitored meticulously during the early stages, and attention is paid to detect any defect in the system, or fix bugs missed during the testing phase.

 Key takeaways from Verison One’s State of Agile Report 2020 reveal:

-- 95% of respondents report their organizations practice Agile development methods
+- 95% of respondents report their organizations practise Agile development methods

 - 81% of attendees said their organization has Agile teams where the members of the same team do not all work in the same location (i.e. not co-located)

-- 71% of respondents said their organization practices Agile with multiple co-located teams collaborating across geographic boundaries
+- 71% of respondents said their organization practises Agile with multiple co-located teams collaborating across geographic boundaries

-Software teams that embrace agile project management methodologies enjoy better prospects of higher development speed, expanded collaboration, and enhanced ability to respond to market fluctuations.
+Software teams that embrace Agile Project Management methodologies enjoy better prospects of speedy development, better collaboration, and enhanced ability to respond to market fluctuations.

-Agile project management emphasizes collaboration, flexibility, continuous improvement, and top-notch results.
+Agile Project Management emphasizes collaboration, flexibility, continuous improvement, and impressive results.
 There are many such methods with different approaches, including Scrum, Kanban, Lean Development, etc.

 Agile vs Waterfall